 - Hard boil a dozen eggs

 - Cool, peel and cut the eggs in half.
 Remove all the yellow and put into a bowl.
 Add half tablespoon of good quality fresh powdered mustard, 2 tbs. of mayonnaise, and one mashed clove of garlic, chopped extremely finely, plus salt and pepper to taste.
-(Note: instead of chopped garlic, sometimes my grandmother would peel and crush a clove of garlic and rub it on the inside of her wooden bowl before adding the eggs and other ingredients.)
 Mix well but do not cream.

 - Fill egg halves, arrange on a platter with lettuce leaves below or whatever crudité you choose.
 Add a dash of Hot Pimenton de la Vera, a perfect and rich spicy paprika, to the top of each egg.
 If you prefer less spicy try the Sweet Pimenton, rich in flavor.
 Top with a small slice of Piquillo Peppers or with a dollop of richly flavorful Green Olive Tapenade.